vladvaz/rsc-presentation/README.md

 # React Server Components Presentation

-This is a presentation avout React Server Components
+This is the code for an presentation about React Server Components.

 ## Setup